New York

 This rule sets forth specific requirements that parties must adhere to when disclosing expert witnesses.
 It mandates that any party intending to call an expert witness at trial must provide a written report disclosing the expert’s opinions, qualifications, and the basis for those opinions.
 This serves two important purposes: first, it allows the opposing party to adequately prepare for trial, and second, it promotes transparency and credibility in the presentation of expert testimony.

-See also What Time Is It In Brooklyn New York
+See also How Far Is Missouri From New York

 Furthermore, Rule 213 in New York emphasizes the timing of expert witness disclosures.
 Parties must disclose their expert witnesses in a timely manner, allowing both sides sufficient time to prepare their cases and prevent any last-minute surprises.
 Failure to comply with these requirements can lead to sanctions imposed by the court, which may include exclusion of the expert testimony or other penalties.